 Thanks to an amazing beer of the month club Christmas gift, we enjoyed a 16 Mile Brewery Old Court Ale which is a dark pale ale.
 I just can’t get enough of dark ales these days!
 And this one did not disappoint.
 It was light, crisp, hoppy, citrusy, and held up well considering it had been warming up in my backpack for the past 3 hours.
 I also enjoyed having my first beer from a Delaware Brewery that isn’t Dogfish Head.

-Here are a few fun pics from the trip, followed by maps and a more in depth write up of our route in case you’d like to replicate it some day:
+Here are a few fun pics from the trip, followed by maps and a more in depth write up of the route in case you’d like to replicate it some day:

 The ride starts deep in the chill and shade of majestic redwoods at Big Basin Park Headquarters.
 Follow the signs towards “additional parking”, and after a few hundred feet, turn left and cross a bridge.
 You are now on Gazos Creek Rd.
 The trail is mostly uphill with a few downhill sections for the next ~6.5 miles.
 Here, you come across a quirky intersection at Sandy Point.
 You’ll know you’re there because of the elaborate tree house and railroad cars (pictured above).
 For the next ~5 miles, continue on Gazos Creek Rd which turns into a very steep rutted downhill (probably some of my favorite riding here), then mellows out to a paved road that follows the actual Gazos Creek.
 Take a right at Cloverdale Rd and follow it for the next ~2.1 miles.
 This is a warm, easy-going stretch in chaparral, and you’re close enough to the ocean that you can hear the waves crashing in the distance.
 It’s also the lowest point in elevation of this ride, expect a lot of uphill from here.
 While on Cloverdale Rd, you’ll pass the Butano State Park entrance and about 1 mile later turn right through a gate onto Butano Fire Trail.
 There’s going to be a lot of steady climbing for the next ~10 miles, but there are some highlights and gorgeous views along the way.
 Including a cool old air strip that you ride across.
 The next turn to take is a right onto Johansen Rd which is well marked and near the pinnacle of the climb.
 Now things get fun as it’s mostly downhill.
 Stay on Johansen Rd for a short time (~.7 miles), then veer left to stay on Middle Ridge Rd.
 After ~2 miles, you’ll come across a gate which is Gazos Creed Rd.
 From here turn left and it’s a quick ride back to the parking lot.